 Today, the Bioplastic Feedstock Alliance (BFA) has taken a position on Oxo-Degradable Additives.
 Oxo-degradable additives are substances added to conventional plastics with the intention of promoting oxidation, which brittles and fragments materials with the intention of enabling fragments to be digested by microorganisms.

 BFA supports the responsible development of plastics made from plant material and works to build a more sustainable future for the bioplastics industry.
-BFA’s position on oxo-degradables will help drive industry wide cooperation to maintain credibility.
+BFA has taken the step of aligning on this issue even though it is out of the direct scope of the Alliance’s focus, due to our concern about these additives.

 The statement specifically notes: